JilaniN/Getflix/README.md

 - Create a page or section that displays the top movies with the movie db API.
 - Integrate a newsletter with Mailchimp.
 ### The project: BesTube
-We decided to create a platform to watch the best videos on Youtube.
+We decided to create a platform to watch the best videos on Youtube, according to us.
 The name is **BesTube**.
 We wanted to create an easier way to find only the best of Youtube with a good catalogue and functional filters.
 The videos are divided in categories (as a playlist) and only registered users can comment.